-A thrombosed hemorrhoid, is the medical term for a hemorrhoid that has become swollen due to a small blood clot within the hemorrhoid.
+A thrombosed haemorrhoid, is the medical term for a haemorrhoid that has become swollen due to a small blood clot within the haemorrhoid.
 The word ‘thrombosis’ means clotting.

-In truth, the specific reason some sufferers develop a thrombosed hemorrhoid and some don’t is not fully understood.
-If you are one of the unlucky ones, you may find that a thrombosed hemorrhoid can have a negative impact on your normal everyday activities, making it hard to walk or just sit down comfortably.
+In truth, the specific reason some sufferers develop a thrombosed haemorrhoid and some don’t is not fully understood.
+If you are one of the unlucky ones, you may find that a thrombosed haemorrhoid can have a negative impact on your normal everyday activities, making it hard to walk or just sit down comfortably.

-Anal itching and spot bleeding are symptomatic of a thrombosed hemorroid.
+Anal itching and spot bleeding are symptomatic of a thrombosed haemorroid.

-As most hemorrhoids are painless, a stronger marker that you have a thrombosed hemorrhoid is the experience of acute pain and swelling in the area around the anus.
+As most haemorrhoids are painless, a stronger marker that you have a thrombosed haemorrhoid is the experience of acute pain and swelling in the area around the anus.

 As we’ve mentioned, scientists don’t fully understand why blood clots form in some external haemorrhoids and not in others.
-There do seem to be certain things that can make a hemorrhoid becoming thrombosed more likely.
+There do seem to be certain things that can make a haemorrhoid becoming thrombosed more likely:

 Regularly bathing in a Sitz bath can bring some welcome relief.